 Rosabel’s Rooms – In Partnership with IHF

-Through the Design & Dignity Programme at the Irish Hospice Foundation, this project will facilitate the development of family-friendly bereavement suites in hospital emergency departments around Ireland, which will provide comfort and dignity for families following the loss of a loved one.
+- Through the *Design & Dignity Programme at Irish Hospice Foundation, Rosabel’s Rooms is facilitating the development of family-friendly bereavement suites in hospital emergency departments around Ireland.
+These will provide comfort and dignity for bereaved parents and families following the death of a child

 - Through Rosabel’s Room-to-Heal Fund, the project is facilitating direct financial support to families, when a child dies in Ireland.
 It is helping to accommodate parents/families to take time off work, paying for funeral costs and more.
 This part of the project is open over 12 months now and receives referrals on a regular basis.
 More details can be found here.